The largest decision you make when starting out in photography is which camera system to choose.

-I would recommend you try each camera which catches your eye out, as the ergonomics and simple things such as the menu systems may end up being the biggest factor for you.
+I would recommend you try each camera which catches your eye out.
+The ergonomics and simple things such as the menu systems may end up being the biggest factor for you.

 Probably the biggest decision you will have to make before you purchase your camera is whether you want to go down the full frame sensor route or opt for the (usually cheaper) cropped or APSC size sensor cameras.